mahokone/mahokone/README.md

 I earned my B.S. in Computer Engineering from Kennesaw State University in 2023, with a minor in French (yes, I speak a bit of that too).
 Now, I’m diving deep into reverse engineering, malware analysis, compiler construction, and radio frequency exploitation — through both classes and hands-on projects.

 Over the past few years, I’ve interned twice with the **Department of Homeland Security**, focusing on embedded device security, LTE baseband vulnerabilities, and RF protocol research.
-I also spent a summer at **MIL Corporation**, helping improve security for a U.S. Navy systems.
+I also spent a summer at **MIL Corporation**, helping improve security for various Systems.

 ---